psychbruce/ChineseNames/README.md

 ### Data Source

-This Chinese name database was provided by Beijing Meiming Science and Technology Company and originally obtained from the National Citizen Identity Information Center (NCIIC) of China in 2008.
+This Chinese name database was provided by Beijing Meiming Science and Technology Company (in collaboration) and originally obtained from the National Citizen Identity Information Center (NCIIC) of China in 2008.

-It contains nationwide statistics for almost all Chinese surnames and given-name characters and covers **1.2 billion Han Chinese population** (96.8% of the Han Chinese population born from 1930 to 2008 and still alive in 2008, i.e., the *living household-registered population*).
+It contains nationwide frequency statistics of almost all Chinese surnames and given-name characters, which have covered about **1.2 billion Han Chinese population** (96.8% of the Han Chinese population born from 1930 to 2008 and still alive in 2008, i.e., the *living household-registered population*).
+It also contains subjective rating indices of given-name characters.
 To our knowledge, this is the most comprehensive and accurate Chinese name database up to now.

+Note that this database does not contain any individual-level information (so it does not leak personal privacy).
+All data are at the name level or character level.
+Extremely rare characters are not included.

 ### Datasets

-This package includes five datasets (`data.frame` in R):
+This package includes five datasets (`data.frame` in R).
+You can access them using the `data()` function in R. The use of these datasets should follow the GNU GPL-3 License and the Creative Commons License CC BY-NC-SA, **with a proper citation of this package and only for non-commercial purposes**.

--   **`familyname`**: 1,806 Chinese surnames with their frequency in the Han Chinese population.
+-   **`familyname`**: 1,806 Chinese surnames with their frequencies in the Han Chinese population.

-    -   overall frequencies and proportions regardless of gender and birth cohort
+    -   overall frequencies and proportions, regardless of gender and birth cohort

--   **`givenname`**: 2,614 Chinese characters in given names with their frequency in the Han Chinese population.
+-   **`givenname`**: 2,614 Chinese characters in given names with their frequencies in the Han Chinese population.

-    -   separate frequencies and proportions for each gender and each birth cohort (i.e., pre-1960s, 1960-1969, 1970-1979, 1980-1989, 1990-1999, and 2000-2008)
+    -   separate frequencies and proportions for each gender and each of 6 birth cohorts (pre-1960s, 1960-1969, 1970-1979, 1980-1989, 1990-1999, and 2000-2008)
     -   including usage in all single-character and multi-character given names (e.g., the character "伟" in all "张伟", "张伟\_\_", "张\_\_伟", "王伟", "王伟\_\_", "王\_\_伟", …)

 -   **`top1000name.prov`**: Top 1,000 given names in 31 Chinese mainland provinces.